WarEffects

 Summary

 After a significant drop after the end of the Cold War, the number of civil wars and armed conflicts has increased significantly since 2013.
 Civilians are heavily affected by violence, displacement, property destruction, and a deterioration in access to basic services.
 However, beyond their destructive impact, armed conflicts can destabilize unequal social, political and gender relations and norms, thus potentially providing formerly marginalized groups (e.g., ethnic minorities, women) opportunities to achieve rights, decision-making power, and influence.
 Such "positive" by-effects of armed conflicts are uncertain, but under specific conditions (e.g. international support) these empowerment effects may be more likely.
-The aim of this project is to understand if, when and how violence, insecurity, and war affect gender relations, women's power, and norms of masculinity.
+The aim of this project is to understand if, when and how violence, insecurity, and war affect gender relations, power distributions between women and men, and gender norms.

 Recent quantitative research suggests that civil wars promote women’s political representation, but these accounts reflect country-level aggregate measures and often focus implicitly on a minority of political ‘elite’ women (e.g., female members of parliament) or aggregate gender equality indicators.
 Thus, they do not inform us how subnational and individual-level variation in conflict exposure affects the majority of ‘non-elite’ women.